-If the price of gold is tempting you to sell unused jewelry, there are countless companies looking for ways to get their hands on that unwanted gold.
+If the price of gold is tempting you to sell unused jewelry, countless companies are looking for ways to get their hands on that unwanted gold.

-Most companies ask you to send your scrap gold pieces to them for analysis.
-Once they determine a value, they send payment.
-Before you mail away your gold, though, you may want to determine for yourself what the melt value—the market value of the gold contained within the piece—should be.
+Companies like U.S. Gold Buyers and others ask you to send your scrap gold pieces to them for analysis.
+Once they determine value, they send payment.
+Before you mail your gold away, you may want to determine for yourself what the melt value—the market value of the gold contained within the piece—should be.

 To calculate the melt value of a gold piece, it's important to understand how gold is rated for its purity, how it is measured, and how it is priced.